 From your first impressions of a marketing firm’s website to your subsequent calls and meetings with agency personnel, you should listen to your gut.
 Is this a company that would work well with your team?
 Do you share the same values?

 What’s the personality of the team you’d be working with?
 Are they formal, or casual?
 Seasoned professionals, or energetic upstarts?
 Picking the right team is about more than just finding the right skill set; you’re looking for a reliable partner.
 Does the thought of being on a long road trip with this team make you excited?
 Or nervous?
 When you narrow your selection down to 2-3 agencies, ask to meet the whole team and consider the fit.

 Ask to see samples of the firm’s work, but don’t settle for pretty pictures.
 A great portfolio can be misleading; you want to hear the story behind the work.
 Did the agency develop the strategy?
 Direct the creative process?
 What results did they achieve?

 Always look beneath the surface for the real results: What problem was the firm addressing?
 How did they come to this solution?
 What were the results?
 Are they still working with this client?
 Does their client support the story?
 Do you trust the case study?

-Once you’ve narrowed your selection down to a handful of agencies, ask to speak with two or three past or current clients.
-Most agencies have at least a few reliable client references, so if this isn’t cheerily offered up, take it as a warning.
-Even if you do hear glowing reviews, keep in mind that agencies aren’t going to connect you with clients that didn’t work out (and trust me: no agency has a perfect track record; failure is part of life).
-Ask tough questions but look for integrity and good work, as opposed to perfection.
+Once you’ve narrowed your selection down to a handful of agencies, ask to speak with 2-3 current clients.
+Most agencies have a roster of satisfied clients, so if they don’t offer references, take it as a warning.
+Even if you do hear glowing reviews, keep in mind that agencies aren’t likely to connect you with clients that didn’t work out (and trust me: no agency has a perfect track record).
+Ask tough questions, but look for integrity and quality, not perfection.